El Centro Legal Projects

 • LetsGo!
 Liberation

-LGL is a name and pronoun change clinic.
-LGL hosts multiple name and gender change clinics with the Trans Lounge each semester.
+LGL is a name and pronoun change project.
+LGL hosts multiple name and gender change meetings with the Trans Lounge each semester.
 Students support individuals seeking to align their names and pronouns with their authentic selves by filing court petitions.

 Community Partner: